 If you are considering abdominoplasty surgery following your weight loss, you will be in very good company.
 Also known as tummy tuck surgery, abdominoplasty suits a large portion of the post-bariatric population, as stretching and shrinking of the abdominal area, even during pregnancy or due to minor weight gain and loss, often has lasting impact on the midsection.
 Abdominoplasty improves the look of the lower and mid torso by correcting saggy skin, excess fat and stretched muscles.
 Unlike a panniculectomy, which removes just skin and fat, abdominoplasty surgery following massive weight loss, also tightens up loose muscles and effectively rejuvenates the look of the belly button area.
 The procedure does not affect the back, flanks, thighs or buttocks.

 If you’ve lost significant amounts of weight and need help reshaping your midsection, this very well could be the procedure for you.
 You’ll be glad to know that other procedures — such as liposuction and breast surgery — can often be combined safely with a tummy tuck.
-Dr. David Kaufman is experienced in knowing which combinations are safest and most effective for weight loss patients.
+Our doctors are experienced in knowing which combinations are safest and most effective for weight loss patients.

-Request a consultation at our practice soon and Dr. Kaufman will assess your condition, listen to your priorities and work with you to develop the optimal surgical plan.
+Request a consultation at our practice soon and we will assess your condition, listen to your priorities and work with you to develop the optimal surgical plan.

 Candidates for Abdominoplasty in Sacramento